Skip to main content

 Do not use CacheFile independently

 Different from CachePlain and CacheQueue which accept arbitrary types of data, CacheFile can be only used for caching the data that can be saved on the disk.
 In other words, CacheFile itself does not provide the file serialization or deserialization.
 When using this value with ServiceData, since users can only register a file path or a file-like object to the cache, the usage of CacheFile has no difference compared with CachePlain or CacheQueue.
-However, in most cases, CacheFile cannot be used for replacing CachePlain or CacheQueue.
+However, if CacheFile is not used with ServiceData, in most cases, CacheFile cannot be used for replacing CachePlain or CacheQueue.

 CacheFile has such behaviors: